jamiemkass/jamiemkass.github.io/_pages/talks.md

 *Oral Presentations*

 Biodiversity research and observation activities at Tohoku University.
 16th Annual Asia-Pacific Biodiversity Observation Network (APBON) Workshop.
 ASEAN Centre for Biodiversity, University of the Philippines Los Baños.
-29 January, 2025. *Invited*
+29-30 January, 2025. *Invited*

-Modeling species' niches to predict and map risk of future biological invasions.
-Kobe University.
-Advanced Biology graduate course lecture.
-10 January, 2025. *Invited*

 Running a university lab in Japan as a foreigner, and other things I'm still learning how to do.
 Researcher Appreciation Month 2024 Theoretical Science Visiting Program Talk, Okinawa Institute of Science and Technology Graduate University (OIST).
 17 October, 2024. *Invited*